-There are many reasons putting company owners and senior management off from selling to schools.
+There are many reasons company owners and senior management put off selling to schools.

 The biggest worries are on: